Top Cash Advance logo

 Top Cash Advance operates as a loan marketplace platform rather than a direct lender.
 The company connects consumers with third-party lenders and marketers in their network to facilitate small-dollar loans.
 Based on their Evanston, Illinois location (1621 Sherman Ave), they position themselves as an accessible entry point for consumers seeking emergency cash without requiring excellent credit scores.

 The platform advertises cash advance loans up to $5,000 with application completion in approximately 20 minutes.
-They claim to accept many credit types and emphasize no hidden fees from the lender.
+They claim to accept many credit types and emphasize no fees to verify from the lender.
 The website mentions cash advance loans, auto loans, motorcycle financing, and boat loans, though the actual underwriting and approval decisions are handled by third-party lenders in their network, not by Top Cash Advance directly.

 Top Cash Advance distinguishes itself through emphasis on data security (256-bit SSL encryption, TLS security), transparency (encouraging loan comparisons before signing), and accessibility to applicants with imperfect credit.
 They position themselves as a free service that doesn't charge fees for connecting borrowers with lenders.
 The platform explicitly states they do not make loans, do not make credit decisions, and do not have access to information about fees and charges associated with their lending partners.